MicrosoftDocs/win32/desktop-src/direct3d9/id3dxbasemesh--updatesemantics.md

-﻿---
+---
-Description: 'This method allows the user to change the mesh declaration without changing the data layout of the vertex buffer.
-The call is valid only if the old and new declaration formats have the same vertex size.' ms.assetid: 'ed2ad479-e0f7-4580-a20a-d3649759876a'
+Description: This method allows the user to change the mesh declaration without changing the data layout of the vertex buffer.
+The call is valid only if the old and new declaration formats have the same vertex size. ms.assetid: ed2ad479-e0f7-4580-a20a-d3649759876a
-title: 'ID3DXBaseMesh::UpdateSemantics method'
+title: ID3DXBaseMeshUpdateSemantics method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ID3DXBaseMesh::UpdateSemantics method